 This inevitably sets man against animal with annual culling still being a very contentious issue.
 Research though would indicate that only half of the seals diet is made up of commercially viable fish and their feeding has little to no effect on the bottom feeding fish stocks.
 Still the Namibian Government has this year granted a quota of 86,000 seals to be culled, the majority of these being pups and the remainder being bulls, killed for their genitals which are sold in the Far East as an aphrodisiac.

 Last week my family and I popped down to the coast to spend a little time learning more about these fascinating creatures.
 Our base was the resort town of Swakopmund, staying in the comfortable and homely Sea Breeze Guest House, but the real base for seal viewing is the port town of Walvis Bay, located just 30km south of Swakopmund.
 Besides being Namibia’s main deep sea port, Walvis also offers a number of leisure based boating activities from catamarans to the very popular sea kayaking.
 We chose to travel with Mola Mola Coastal Safaris, one of the oldest and most reputable operators at the coast.
+I took a tour doing whale watching long beach while I was in California and I got to see some of the seals on the other side of the world.
+It was quite interesting,

 We departed the yacht club at nine for a three and a half hour trip in search of the seals and dolphins and we were not to be disappointed.
 No sooner were we away from the quay side than we spotted an old friend of Wally’s, our captain and vastly experienced guide for the day.
 Sally the seal hopped aboard our shiny new motor launch with the ease of an acrobat, and with the aid of a sardine bribe let Wally talk us through her layers of waterproof fur, whiskers and powerful flippers.